 In addition, we identified the top twenty-five catalysts via DFT calculations (highlighted with red squares in Figure 2), each surpassing the benchmark of pristine Fe-N4.
 We aimed to assess how many of these high-performing materials could be accurately predicted by our ML models.
 As detailed in Table 4, the results were fairly encouraging: the ASPM successfully predicted 44% (11 out of 25), while the RSPM identified a commendable 68% (17 out of 25), demonstrating the robust predictive capabilities of these models.
-In comparison to these SISSO models, the ETR model achieved a success rate of 96% (24 out of 25), revealing its unparalleled predictive capabilities.
-While potential overfitting in the training dataset for the ETR model cannot be overlooked, its impeccable performance for the test set still strongly supports its capacity for the rapid identification of high-potential materials.
+In comparison to these SISSO models, the ETR model achieved a success rate of 96% (24 out of 25), although potential overfitting in the training dataset for the ETR model cannot be overlooked.
+However, its promising performance for the testing set still strongly supports its capacity for the rapid identification of high-potential materials.